 For more help, check out all of our travel posts.

-Whenever I travel with my parents, they always leave at 6am.
+Whenever I travel with my parents, they always leave at 6 am.
 They prefer to get up early and get to their destination early.
-When I travel with Pete, I always leave for trips after breakfast because I don’t like waking up early.
-With my parents, I’m just a passenger so I don’t get a choice.
-So I roll out of bed, leave my glasses on, and throw my contacts in my purse.
-If you wear contacts, you know it’s sometimes a pain when you’re traveling with contacts.
+When I travel with Pete, I always leave for trips after breakfast because I would rather drive when I’m well rested and not eat breakfast in the car.

 5 Tips For Traveling With Contacts

-1. Pack Daily Wear Contacts.
+Pack Daily Wear Contacts

-2. Bring Extra Travel-Size Solution.
+Bring Extra Travel-Size Solution

-Pack An Extra Case.
+Pack An Extra Contact Lens Case

 I could never be a housekeeper at a hotel.
 I give them a lot of credit.
 It’s so hard for me to keep our house neat and tidy, so I can’t imagine having to do that for complete strangers.
 So I always do my best to clean our hotel room before a housekeeper comes in.